This is a far different breakfast post than the last. Rainbow doughnuts aren’t exactly the wisest of breakfast choices, but oats definitely can be.

 1 egg white, beaten (optional)

 Preheat oven to 325F and line a baking sheet with parchment.

 In a medium saucepan melt together honey and coconut oil, just to combine.
 Add vanilla, remove from heat and pour over oat mixture, stirring to combine and coat well.
 Add the egg white and mix to coat well.
 Spread the mixture onto the baking sheet in an even layer and bake 15 minutes, stir and continue to bake in 10 minute intervals, stirring between each until granola is uniformly golden.
+Stir in the cherries after removing from the oven.
 Allow to cool completely on the baking sheet before breaking up and storing in an airtight container.
 If you do not allow it to cool completely the granola will not be chunky, but just as delicious still.

 To make the yogurt granola cups start by macerating some berries in a bit of sugar to taste, spoon into the bottom of a clean jar, top with greek yogurt, a drizzle of honey, and a handful of granola.
 If you use a jar with a lid, you can take this treat on the go.